jblindsay/whitebox-tools/readme.txt

 ******************

 Version 2.3.0 (XX-XX-202X)
+- Added the new Whitebox Runner v2.0.
+This is a whole new program with many advancements over the previous version of the WbRunner.
+It is now written in pure Rust (compared with the old Python TkInter app) using the egui user-interface library.
+It has a more modern feel, is cross-platform, and has no dependencies (including Python).
+You can now open multiple tools simultaneously.
 - Fixed a bug with the LidarShift tool.
 The tool was calculating the shift in transformed coordinates incorrectly leading to very strange outputs.